GAMIFICATION AGAINST CRIMINALITY

 Events

 For many participants, our events is what attracts them to Neighbourhood in the first place.
 We offer exciting activities that appeal to our target group whilst simultaneously contributing to a meaningful free-time, new social contexts and new interests to be discovered.
-During our rewarding activities we put great emphasis on creating a positive community and atmosphere that challenges what they are used to.
+During our rewarding activities we put great emphasis on creating a positive community and atmosphere that challenges what our youths are used to.
 Sometimes we blend our participants with youths from other groups and sometimes we work with a high presence of purposeful leaders.

 Merits